 With impulsive sounds, the onset is normally the loudest part, after which the sound dies away.
 In a computer-generated waveform graph, such a sound looks roughly like a triangle, tall at the left and diminishing to a point at the right.
-In global notation, this shape is stylized to form the default symbol for a sound of unspecified duration: a triangle or “wedge” shape with a vertical left-hand edge.
-The wedge shape makes the onset of the sound visually prominent—appropriately so, since the onset is usually the most rhythmically significant moment in a sound, even when it is not the loudest.
+In global notation, this shape is stylised to form the default symbol for a sound of unspecified duration: a triangle or “wedge” shape with a vertical left-hand edge.
+The wedge shape makes the onset of the sound visually prominent - appropriately so, since the onset is usually the most rhythmically significant moment in a sound, even when it is not the loudest.

-While a wave-form graph might show wedges of different proportions according to the varying rates of decay of different impulsive sounds, in the notation the wedge shape is standardized as an equilateral triangle, remaining the same for every stroke, to indicate that no differentiation of durations is intended.
+While a wave-form graph might show wedges of different proportions according to the varying rates of decay of different impulsive sounds, in the notation the wedge shape is standardised as an equilateral triangle, remaining the same for every stroke, to indicate that no differentiation of durations is intended.

 The wedge symbol is normally filled in solid black, but for more rapid writing by hand, it can be drawn in outline only.
-(Similar adaptations can be made for many other aspects of global notation: see Writing by hand.)
+(Similar adaptations can be made for many other aspects of Global Notation: see Writing by hand).